Aa20475/GSOC-DEVLOG-2019/Report1.md

 * Taking past data into account during matching, so that we won't ignore weight-shifts and get a natural looking animation.

 * Replacing the brute force approach with KNN search using KDTrees.

+* Adding Sliders for parameters such as Pose vs Trajectory etc.